gaga0128/ruby-on-rails-realworld/README.md

 > Example Rails codebase that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) API spec.

-This repo is functionality complete -- PR's and issues welcome!
+This repo is functionality complete -- PRs and issues welcome!

 # Getting started